Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 The theme of the sonnet is tender and touching.
 The poet here anticipates the time when he will have physical decay and decline leading to his death.
 In a gloomy and pensive mood, he anticipates how the ravages of time will mark him and doom him in his age which is to come in no time.

-The poem, as noted already, has a profoundly personal touch and this has made it particularly appealing.
-The poet's mood of depression here is supposed to be an echo of his utter frustration of life at the time to which the sonnet belongs.
-Whatever that maybe, a stark but sincere tone of pessimism dominates the poem.
-The poet is haunted with a deep sense of inevitable decay and death.
+The poem, as already noted, has a profoundly personal touch and this has made it particularly appealing.
+The poet's mood of depression here is supposed to be an echo of his utter frustration with life at the time to which the sonnet belongs.
+Whatever that may be, a stark but sincere tone of pessimism dominates the poem.
+The poet is haunted by a deep sense of inevitable decay and death.
 His tone appears intimate to his heart.

 Pessimism is not the only theme of the poem.
 The poet’s outlook bears antithetical elements; his pessimism is counterbalanced by his optimistic idealization of love.
 He feels quite confident of the greater love of his friend with the decline of his health.
 He asserts that his friend will be led to love him more because he will pass away ere long – “To love that well, which thou must leave ere long.”
 This is the characteristic Shakespearean faith in the power of love heard in many of his sonnets.